 Earthing mats (and other earthing products) work to buffer the negative effects of electronic devices.

 I recommend practicing earthing outside whenever possible.
 If you live in a climate that is warm all year round, you can do this anytime.
 Lucky you!
-However, if it’s cold in your neck of the woods too, you can try earthing in the comfort of your home.
+However, if it’s cold in your neck of the woods too, you can buffer the effects of EMR in the comfort of your home.

 The benefits of earthing